 Guo Gu is our primary teacher, and offers monthly online teachings and visits us regularly.

-Dharma Drum London, trading as London Chan Meditation, is a Registered Charity at Charity Commission for England and Wales (charity number: 1200733), a not-for-profit organisation registered at Companies House in England and Wales (company number: 12529304), and a charity for tax purposes at HMRC (reference number: ZD10119).
+Dharma Drum London, operating as London Chan Meditation, is a Registered Charity at Charity Commission for England and Wales (charity number: 1200733), a not-for-profit organisation registered at Companies House in England and Wales (company number: 12529304), and a charity for tax purposes at HMRC (reference number: ZD10119).

 Our organisation and programmes run entirely on donations.
 All of our programmes are open to everyone, and no fees are required.
 For those who are able, you are welcome to give us some support on a one-off or regular basis.
 Please tick the Gift Aid box to allow us to claim an additional £0.25 for every £1 you donate from HMRC.
 Thank you!